erikagardini/MusicFeaturization/README.md

 python3 3-format_dataset.py
 ```

 When this step is completed, the file _music_dataset.csv_ is saved inside the directory _results_.
-This dataset is used for the experiment "Inferring Music And Visual Art Style Evolution via Computational Intelligence" (1).
+This dataset is used for the experiment "Walking through the Music and Visual Art StyleSpace via Computational Intelligence" (1).

 ### Step 6: Analize the performance of the model